Abhyuday7674/abhyuday_bitsom_ba_2507632-fleximart-data-architecture/README.md

 This was resolved by implementing validation rules and generating a data quality report during the ETL process.
 2. Designing Schemas for Multiple Data Models
 This challenge was addressed by applying normalization for relational databases, document-based modeling for MongoDB, and star schema design for the data warehouse.

+---

+## Conclusion

+The FlexiMart Data Architecture Project demonstrates a complete data engineering workflow from raw data ingestion to analytical reporting.
+It highlights practical use of ETL pipelines, NoSQL databases, and data warehousing techniques in a real-world retail scenario.